clerk/clerk-sdk-csharp/docs/sdks/sessions/README.md

 ## Refresh

 Refreshes a session by creating a new session token.
-A 401 is returned when there are validation errors, which signals the SDKs to fallback to the handshake flow.
+A 401 is returned when there are validation errors, which signals the SDKs to fall back to the handshake flow.

 ### Example Usage